fluid-project/infusion-docs/src/documents/IoCAPI.md

 component and returns its path as a set of parsed array segments.
 This information can be very useful for making calculations about the _geometry_ of component trees - that is, which components are descended from which others and which are siblings, etc.

+### fluid.componentForPath(path)

+Retrieves a component by global path.

+* `path {String|Array of String}` The global path of the component to look up
+* Returns: The component at the specified path, or undefined if none is found

 ### fluid.queryIoCSelector(root, selector[, flat])

 Query for all components matching a selector in a particular tree.